hence-io/hence-comp/blogs/working-with-polymer-and-es6/2-getting-started/README.md

 component.
 We're not able to simply open the ```index.html``` and view it, so we need to simulate a web server.
 This thankfully is of Nodes specialises.

-One of the NPM packages you installed above, ```browser-sync``` is a hands off, simple and straightforward web server to host your project to test it.
+One of the NPM packages you installed above (```browser-sync```) is a hands off, simple and straightforward web server to host your project locally and let you play around with it.

-To make this convenient to start on the fly, open up your ```package.json``` again to expand the scripts object with:
+To make this convenient to start on the fly, let's add another helper command.
+Open up your ```package.json``` again to expand the scripts object with a ```start``` command:

 ```json
 scripts : {